diegomrepo/simple-music-api/README.md

 poetry run uvicorn album_fastapi.main:app --reload
 ```

-Navigate to /docs or your favorite API to consume.
+Navigate to `/docs` in your browser to consume (or your favorite software).